 Field-hunting tip

-Look in hydrothermal gold deposits country — that is the host setting where criddleite typically forms.
+Look in hydrothermal gold deposits country, the host setting where criddleite typically forms.
 If you start seeing aurostibite, stibnite, pyrite in float, you are in the right ground.
 Field specimens usually show a anhedral grains and inclusions habit, so train your eye for that shape before scanning the outcrop.